Test data modules

 Test data - Update item

-This module allows you to perform the following test data actions:
+This module allows you to perform one of the following test data actions:

-Tosca Cloud applies the reuse or update action to the row it consumes during the test run, in all linked data sources:
+Tosca Cloud applies all actions in all linked data sources:

 • If your data source is a subset, Tosca Cloud applies the action to the row in both the subset and its parent data set.